DMRobertson/thompsons_v/docs/thompson.automorphism.rst

 - how the components embed into the original automorphism, and
 - any extra information that we need to test the components for conjugacy.

-.. autoclass:: AutomorphismComponent
+.. autoclass:: AutomorphismFactor
     :members:
     :undoc-members:

-.. autoclass:: thompson.automorphism.PeriodicAutomorphism
+.. autoclass:: thompson.automorphism.PeriodicFactor
     :members:
     :undoc-members:

-.. autoclass:: thompson.automorphism.InfiniteAutomorphism
+.. autoclass:: thompson.automorphism.InfiniteFactor
     :members:
     :undoc-members: